gazebosim/sdf_tutorials/composition/proposal.md

 There are existing solutions to handle composition.
 Generally, those solutions are some form of text / XML generation (e.g. `xacro`, or Python / Ruby scripts).
-These methods can provide for more advanced things, like paramterization, conditional branching, looping, working up towards Turing completeness.
-However, these methods may not have a firm grasp of the semantics of the data they are manipulating, and thus can undermine encapsulation, and can add a layer of complexity when errors (syntatic, semantic, or design) are introduced.
+These methods can provide for more advanced things, like parameterization, conditional branching, looping, working up towards Turing completeness.
+However, these methods may not have a firm grasp of the semantics of the data they are manipulating, and thus can undermine encapsulation, and can add a layer of complexity when errors (syntactic, semantic, or design) are introduced.

 This proposal is only for the process of incorporating existing models and